• Portfolio

 Next, I turn to patterned paper.
 I cut, tear, fold, twist, or lay it flat, shaping its movement into form.
 I have a conversation with the paper—sometimes guiding it, sometimes following where it leads.
 It’s a playful discovery of who had the better idea: the paper or me.
 Finally, I return to color, integrating the composition with ink, oil pastel, or spray paint.

 In recent years, a progressive tremor has changed how I work, inviting deeper collaboration with accident, imperfection, and surrender.
-My Modern Goddess series reflects this dance between control and release—archetypes alive in modern women: fierce, powerful, vulnerable, and whole.
+My series, When in Light She learns Her name, reflects this dance between control and release—archetypes alive in modern women: fierce, powerful, vulnerable, and whole.

 Powered by Artwork Archive